tmaster-terrarian/Userscripts/Bluesky Repost Hider/README.md

 # Bluesky Repost Hider
 [github](https://github.com/tmaster-terrarian/Userscripts/tree/main/Bluesky%20Repost%20Hider) | [greasy fork](https://greasyfork.org/en/scripts/518654-bluesky-repost-hider)

+> [!IMPORTANT]
+> For reasons unknown to me, this userscript has suddenly stopped functioning completely.
+I will look into this issue later, but no promises since I'm so busy with other projects rn
+>
+> Hope you understand :heart:

 A simple script that adds a button to toggle reposts on a bluesky user's profile.<br>
 Mobile UI and theme compatible.